 As I said, after stamp duty, interest, holding costs, selling commission and tax there is rarely any profit in this strategy.

-On the other hand buy, renovate, refinance and hold for the long term is a time tested investment strategy that works.
+On the other hand buying, renovating, refinancing and holding for the long term is a time-tested investment strategy that works.

 Why dispose of something you’ve (often literally) put so much blood, sweat and tears into – only to sacrifice profits to selling costs and possibly Capital Gains Tax – when you can hold onto it and use the power of time and leverage to realise its maximum wealth accumulation potential?